Burgwin-Wright House: Restoration Efforts

 Work restoring the exterior of the house began in early 1939 and were completed by the end of 1941.
 At the last NC Society board meeting of 1941, the members were looking forward to restoring the interior the following year.
 Four days later, Pearl Harbor was bombed and all energy and funds were directed towards the war effort.

 In 1943 the City of Wilmington leased the house from the Society as a Recreational Center for Commissioned Officers.
 The "Lord Cornwallis Lounge" was opened in February 1944.
 The House continued to serve as an officers club and was returned to the Society in April 1946.

 Lead architect Erling H. Pedersen begins restoring the interior the house in 1949 after the Society was able to raise all necessary funds.
 It is at this time that the house's plumbing and electrical work is installed throughout the house and the interior is completely restored with original paint colors.
 By the end of 1949 the house is ready to be furnished.

 Sam Hughes of MacMillan of New York was commissioned to create a furnishing plan and Henry Jay MacMillan was hired to purchase furniture from England.
-On March 30, 1951 the Burgwin-Wright House opens its doors to the public as a museum.
+On March 30, 1951, the Burgwin-Wright House opens its doors to the public as a museum.

 In 2018, a massive restoration project was completed inside the house.
 The floors were cleaned and refinished to highlight the natural beauty of the original Long-Leaf Pine planks.
 The walls were evaluated and repainted to reflect the original 1770 colors chosen by John Burgwin.
 In September of that year, Hurricane Florence devastated the North Carolina coast and extensive damage occurred to the roof and chimneys.
 In late 2019 and early 2020 the roof was completely restored in the eighteenth century cedar shake style.

 Today the Burgwin-Wright House is operated as a house museum.
-Visitors can tour the house with a guide Monday through Saturday from 10am until 4pm, with the last tour departing at 3pm.
+Visitors can tour the house with a guide Monday through Saturday from 10 am until 4 pm, with the last tour departing at 3 pm.
 The property can be rented for private functions including weddings, showers, business luncheons, and lectures.
 The gardens can also be rented for bridal portraits.
 Please contact the museum for more information and any questions.